EladBergman/GooglePlay/README.md

 ## Steps Of Our Project
 1. Uploading the dataset and examing its rows and columns.
-2. Cleaning and processing the data in our dataset- including the sub pahses below:
+2. Cleaning and processing the data in our dataset- including the sub phases below:
    * Removing non-english apps ,null values and redundant chars from the dataset.
    * Processing some columns to present their values as one-scale-unit.
    * Choosing columns for analysis and converting their types to numeric or categorial.
-3. Analysis of the relevant data & dealing with ourliers.
+3. Analysis of relevant data & dealing with outliers.
-4. Creating liniar regression and Random forest models to predict the number of installs for each app.
+4. Creating liniar regression and Random Forest models to predict the number of installs for each app.

 ## Summary Of Results
 1. Although 90% of apps are free of charge, users tend to pay for apps from genres Tools, Entertainment and Education.